takigama/glinet_ar150_gps_daughterboard/README.md

 timing.
 [See here](http://pjrlost.blogspot.com.au/2015/09/ar9331-pps-gps-ntp-awesome.html)
 I had to write some code to enable PPS interupt based processing on the AR9331 family (thanks to some code that already supported GPIO's with interrupts) and was fairly impressed with the results.
+At home its the prefered clock source, going up against a RPI1, RPI2 and a Wyse terminal with a serial port which runs an AMD geode cpu.

 Sadly its hard to get the Neo uBlox 6M in an SMD format, but I stumbled onto the Quectel L80 chip, which is easy to aquire and even smaller than the uBlox.
 The AR150